Excel Errors: The Ultimate Guide

 A1:A10 or separate the two cells by a comma and the error will go away.

 #NUM! error in Excel

 The #NUM! error is displayed when a number is too large or too small, or when a calculation isn’t possible.
 For example, it’s impossible to display 10^3000 because it is too large.
 Alternatively, if you are trying to calculate the square root of a negative number Excel will return a #NUM! error because this is impossible from a mathematical point of view.

 #SPILL error only applies to Office 365 and Excel Online.
 Basically, Excel is telling you that the spill range for a spilled array formula isn’t blank.
 You can read more about this error on Microsoft’s website.

-How to hide error messages in Excel using IFERROR, ISERROR or ISNA
+How to hide error messages in Excel using IFERROR, ISERROR, or ISNA

 Sometimes you may get errors as part of the normal data analysis.
-An #N/A error in a VLOOKUP formula isn’t necessary bad.
+An #N/A error in a VLOOKUP formula isn’t necessarily bad.
 It just tells you that the value you are looking for couldn’t be found in the table array.
 However, that doesn’t mean #N/A errors are pretty and that is why it makes sense to replace them with a custom message like “value not found” or hide them altogether.

 One word of caution though: verify that your formulas are correct before you trap and hide the errors.
 There is nothing worse than hiding a formula result because it generates an error created by a poor formula/data.
 For example, a VLOOKUP might return an #N/A error because there are beginning or ending spaces in your lookup value or table array.
-However, the value exists and hiding the error rather then fixing will return a wrong result.
+However, the value exists, and hiding the error rather than fixing will return a wrong result.

 Below I will show you 3 examples of how you can customize your error messages for a VLOOKUP formula.
 These can be applied to any formula you desire.